uksrc/caomdev/detail.md

 https://github.com/opencadc/storage-inventory/tree/master/baldur (images.opencadc.org/storage-inventory/baldur for permissions

 ll of these are running in what was the mini-srcnet demonstrator (operated by Coral, Franz Kirsten runs these) so you could probably just get some records added to them rather than bringing up your own, or run your own torkeep and make use of the central baldur and reg)
-And of course: a way to authenticate, which would be  "get token from SRCNet IAM" and use it to make the calls to torkeep.
-I'll have to check with Adrian Damian that the minimal token support has been added to the caom2 repository client.

 The current reg service is here: and the simple config-map style output is: